Facts About How The Memory Works

 In and of itself, the human memory is a very fascinating and enthralling component.
 Whether directly or indirectly, each event or experience which an individual undergoes leaves some type of imprint on their memory.
 For better or worse, memory is something which usually sticks with most people, unless they undergo certain traumatic incidents or experience memory issues later in life.

-A detailed and thorough understanding of the memory and how it works is readily available in this day and age, thanks to a variety of great minds.
-It is very important to realize that the human memory is constantly changing and is influenced by many things, such as food intake, lifestyle habits, medication, and the like.
+A detailed and thorough understanding of the memory and how it works is readily available in this day and age.
+It is important to realize that the human memory is constantly changing and is influenced by many things, such as food intake, lifestyle habits, medication, and other contributing factors.
 The way each person treats their body can determine whether or not the functions of their memory last a lifetime or begin to regress over time.
-Addiction to alcohol, drugs, and other substances has been scientifically proven to have many negative effects on the memory and other factions on one's livelihood.
+Addiction to alcohol, drugs, and other substances has been scientifically proven to have negative effects on the memory and other areas of one's life.

 However, a thorough comprehension of how the memory works can be quite enlightening and even serve as a deterrent from certain choices which may come with undesirable consequences down the line.